 I’ll do this exercise about 30 minutes to over an hour; 15 minutes to determine whether I feel anything but an hour or more when I can.
 By that time I am quite on.
 If I go get some coffee and come back to my seat the strength of all the stones combined on the table is often too much of a sudden shift.
 That re-entry into the practice area may make one feel sick; the result of stepping out and back into the whole field of 15+ pounds of crystals.
 When that happens I’ll quit the exercise for that day.

 If a person feels like crap after the exercise, which is very rare unless for example it’s caused by spending too much time w/ too much clear quartz, the preference is to correct one’s state with stones like fluorite, rose quartz, amethyst1; most preferable is a combination of fluorite and rose quartz.
 If those stones aren’t available one could go rest in a hot bath to feel better.
 In the worst case one could go outside and lay down on the ground.

 Some crystal configurations work better than others.
 For example I have a large amethyst geode which actually makes me feel sick at very close range whereas my large open-faced amethyst crystal is quite pleasant.

 During this exercise occasionally one gets insights into the nature of the stones.
 Again, can you find one word to describe it?
 Maybe one needs a short phrase to describe it.
-One may find the feeling is illusive as one likely hasn’t seen it before, but none-the-less it is there or it comes and goes as the stones are switched.
+One may find the feeling is illusive as one likely hasn’t seen it before, but none-the-less it is there or, it comes and goes as the stones are switched.
 The key here is to keep studying it.
-Switch the stone pair back and forth in front of you; maybe alternating hands holding the stones back and forth, to hone in on exactly on what the contrast is leads to.
+Take your time.
+Switch the stone pair back and forth in front of you; maybe alternating hands holding the stones back and forth, to hone in on exactly what it is you detected, the contrast.